United States federal building security: Security levels

 In the wake of the Oklahoma City bombing in 1995, the government classified all buildings into five security levels and established minimum security requirements for them.

 Level V

 These buildings contain mission functions critical to national security, such as the Pentagon, CIA Headquarters, and ARTCCs.
 A Level-V building should be similar to a Level-IV building in terms of number of employees and square footage.
 It should have at least the security features of a Level-IV building.
 The missions of Level-V buildings require that tenant agencies secure the site according to their own requirements.

 Level IV

-This type of building has 450 or more federal employees; high volume of public contact; more than 150000 sqft of space; and tenant agencies that may include high-risk law enforcement and intelligence agencies (e.g., ATF, FBI, and DEA), the Federal courts, and judicial offices, and highly sensitive government records.
+This type of building has 450 or more federal employees; high volume of public contact; more than 150000 sqft of space; and tenant agencies that may include high-risk law enforcement and intelligence agencies (e.g., ATF, FBI, and DEA), Federal courts, and judicial offices, and highly sensitive government records.